 Gynaecological, reproductive and sexual health

 Gynaecological research has focused on female bodies as reproductive vessels rather than for health or pleasure.
 Little is understood about vaginal conditions and there are medical textbooks that omit the clitoris entirely.
 WE will reverse cuts to specialist sexual and reproductive health (SRH) services, immediately suspend vaginal mesh surgeries in all parts of the UK and follow up on the Westminster Government’s investigation.
 WE will invest in research into effective and pain-free solutions to pelvic organ prolapse and investigate the prevalence of the so called “husband stitch".

 WE will require every GP practice to have at least one woman GP and will educate health professionals to ensure that cervical screening is offered to all women, trans men and intersex people.
 WE support a fully-funded NHS-provided fertility treatment service that is equitable and non discriminatory.
 Pre-menopausal women will be offered egg freezing before beginning damaging cancer treatments and WE will ask women engineers and designers to review medical equipment.
-WE will scrap the tampon tax, review regulations for 'feminine hygiene products' and bring in legislation to protect women taking sick leave resulting from menstruation or menopause.
+WE will review regulations for 'feminine hygiene products' and bring in legislation to protect women taking sick leave resulting from menstruation or menopause.

 Human rights and consent in childbirth and maternity care

 Having a baby is the most common reason for admission to hospital in England, but maternity care represent only around three percent of health spending.
 Suicide is the biggest killer of women between six weeks and one year after giving birth.
 The need for woman-centered care, reduced medical interventions, increased support for breastfeeding and continuity of midwifery care is well-evidenced.